-For fiscal year 2010, the Committee determined that in keeping with the Company's ongoing cost reduction efforts, grants of time vested restricted Common Stock and performance based performance units payable either in cash or Common Stock in amounts based upon percentages of annual base salary and utilizing the then current trading price of the Company's Common Stock was not appropriate.
-However, the Committee also recognized the importance of retaining senior management and key personnel and, with the assistance of Meridian Compensation Partners LLC, the Committee made grants of restricted Common Stock under the 2006 Equity Incentive Plan to certain senior management and other key personnel.
+For fiscal year 2010, in recognition of the importance of retaining senior management and key personnel and, with the assistance of Meridian, the Committee made grants of restricted Common Stock under the Plan to certain senior management and other key personnel.
+The grants vest in full on the second anniversary of the grant date.
 The basis of the grant awards and the selection of participants were to:

-- · enhance retention; - increase stock ownership by senior management and key personnel; and - focus on incentivizing the executives and other key personnel who are critical to leading the Company through this challenging business and operating environment.
+- enhance retention - increase stock ownership by senior management and key personnel - focus on incentivizing the executives and other key personnel who are critical to leading the Company through this challenging business and operating environment.